AlexanderKovac1750/MTAA_frontend/README.md

 DEVELOPMENT is halted and unlikely to restart.

 It is react native project that was built on expo router (EXPO 52).
+Installation requires(or at least heavily benefits from) previous knowledge and expertise about react native projects and expo.

 If you wish to replicate functionality, which is very time consuming here are required steps:
 1. have expo dowloaded and working
 2. create react native app